-Kindergarten students and their siblings can be dropped off at the main entrance beginning at 7:45 AM.
+Preschool students, kindergarten students, and their siblings can be dropped off at the main entrance beginning at 7:45 AM.
 Pick up for kindergarten students and their families takes place in the west lot.
+When picking up a preschool student at dismissal, those students with a sibling in grades 1-5 will accompany them to the pick up lane on the 17 mile side of the building.
+Those preschool students with a kindergarten sibling or who attend KCE without a sibling should be picked up in the west lot.